 Graduate Business Schools in Washington

-We have data on 13 accredited schools for graduate business study in Washington.
-Tuitions for MBAs in Washington tend to be on the moderate side; higher than the cost of undergraduate study, as is usually the case, but mostly reasonable, and with no extremely expensive schools.
-The overall average tuition is just over $37,000, and 7 of the 13 cost around $35,000 or less.
+We have collected data on 13 accredited schools for graduate business study in Washington.
+Tuition for MBAs in Washington tends to be on the moderate side; higher than the cost of undergraduate study, as is usually the case, but mostly reasonable and with no extremely expensive schools in the mix.
+The overall average tuition is just over $37,000, and seven of the 13 cost around $35,000 or less.
 The two most expensive schools are the University of Washington Tacoma at $66,700 and the University of Washington at $60,700.

-We have average admission GMAT scores for 8 of our 13 schools, which fall in a tight band: 517 to 590.
+We have average admission GMAT scores for eight of our 13 schools, which fall in a tight band: 517 to 590.
 Nine schools provided data on the percentage of full-time faculty with doctorate degrees, all of which are over 80%, and four of which are over 90%.

-To keep advancing your career while enhancing your education level, consider one of the online MBA programs in Washington.
-The most prestigious of these is offered by Washington State University, which is currently ranked 12th best online MBA offering by US News and World Report.
-Underscoring the level of this program is the requirement for a bachelor’s degree with a 3.0 or higher GPA and a GMAT score of at least 550, plus three letters of recommendation.
+To keep advancing your career while enhancing your education level, consider one of the online MBA programs in Washington state.
+The most prestigious of these is offered by Washington State University, which is currently ranked 12th best online MBA offering by US News & World Report.
+Underscoring the high ranking of this program is the requirement for a bachelor’s degree with a 3.0 or higher GPA and a GMAT score of at least 550, plus three letters of recommendation.
 These are stringent criteria given what is typical for online education.
-Other schools offering online MBAs include the City University of Seattle and Northwest University.
+Other schools in Washington offering online MBAs include the City University of Seattle and Northwest University.
 Most accredited online programs offer the same basic curriculum and courses as their offline equivalents.

 The table below shows graduate business school tuition costs, average accepted applicant GMAT scores, the percentage of faculty with a doctorate, and student-to-faculty ratios.
 Click any column header to sort the table based on its contents.